 Another important consideration is scale.
 In VR, objects can appear much larger or smaller than they would in the real world, which can be disorienting for users.
 Designers must ensure that interface elements are appropriately sized and scaled to avoid confusion or discomfort.

 Interaction mechanics are also a crucial consideration when designing VR interfaces.
-Unlike traditional interfaces, where users interact with objects using a mouse or touch screen, VR interfaces require users to use their hands or a controller to interact with objects in 3D space.
+Unlike traditional interfaces, where users interact with objects using a mouse or touch screen, VR interfaces require users to use their hands or a controller to interact with objects in 3D space(Figure 3.3).
 Designers must carefully consider the mechanics of user interaction, including how users will select and manipulate objects, to ensure that the interface is both intuitive and easy to use.

 Overall, working with user interfaces in VR requires a deep understanding of the unique constraints and possibilities of the medium, as well as a willingness to experiment and iterate to create interfaces that are both functional and enjoyable to use.
 With careful planning and design, VR interfaces can enhance the immersive experience of virtual reality and make it more accessible to a wider range of users.